 The Pope left Viterbo in January and travelled to France.
 At the start of April he met the King at Dijon.
 It was agreed that Abbot Sugar would take care of France while the French King was away and the Pope and Abbot met several times. ¹

 King Louis VII of France and his wife Eleanor of Aquitaine began their Crusade.
 They declared Abbot Suger regent of France,

 Louis VII, the king of France, was not happy with Henry's new position as Duke of Normandy.
 Louis declared war on Henry.
-The dispute was sent to arbitration in Paris (who by - probably Knights Templar) and was resolved by Henry doing homage to Louis for Normandy and giving France the area of Vexin.
+But Louis fell ill and the two enemies did not meet in battle.
+The dispute was sent to arbitration in Paris (Knights Templar?) and was resolved by Henry doing homage to Louis for Normandy and giving France the area of Vexin.

-Only two months after Eleanor of Aquitaine's marriage to Louis VII, king of France was annulled, she married Henry of Anjou - future king of England - Henry II.
+Only two months after Eleanor of Aquitaine's marriage to Louis VII, king of France was annulled, she married Henry of Anjou - the future king of England - Henry II. ¹

 After marrying Eleanor Henry came under attack by Louis, Eleanor's previous husband, who did not recognise Henry as the new Duke of Aquitaine.
 Stephen sent troops and his son Eustace to help Louis against Henry.
 Henry's younger brother, Geoffrey, was also not happy with the situation and joined the quarrels.
 Henry moved quickly attacking Louis and capturing Geoffrey to secure his position as Duke.